michalkowol/spring-ai-mcp/README.md

 app.lightbulb.base-url=http://ewelink_10008fe75b.local:8081
 ```

-### Resolving mDNS to IP Address
+> **Note:** Some MCP clients may have trouble resolving mDNS hostnames.
+If you experience connection issues, use the IP address instead of the `.local` hostname.

 To get the IP address from the mDNS hostname:

 ```sh
 ping -c 1 -a ewelink_10008fe75b.local
 ```

-You can then use either the mDNS hostname or the resolved IP address in your configuration.

 ### MCP Server Settings